Honoring My Parents (Exodus 20:12)

 Today I visited an eight-year-old girl dying of cancer.
 Her body was disfigured by her disease and its treatment.
 She was in almost constant pain.
 As I entered her room, I was overcome almost immediately by her suffering – so unjust, unfair, unreasonable.
 Even more overpowering [however] was the presence of her grandmother lying in bed beside her with her huge body embracing this precious, inhuman suffering.

-I stood in awe, for I knew I was on holy ground…The suffering of innocent children is horrifying beyond words.
+I stood in awe, for I knew I was on holy ground… The suffering of innocent children is horrifying beyond words.
 I will never forget the great, gentle arms and body of this grandmother.
 She never spoke while I was there.
 She was holding and participating in suffering that she could not relieve, and somehow her silent presence was relieving it.
 No words could express the magnitude of her love.

 Most of us have been the recipients of a magnitude of inexpressible love – love that has come many times with few words.
 Perhaps only a tender touch.
 We honor our parents because it’s commanded.
 We do it even if they didn’t deserve it.
 But for most of us, our parents do deserve it.
 That’s why we’re honoring them today.

 It’s not enough to send our parents a Hallmark card – even though that is costing more and more every year.
 My mother taught me to look for value, which is why I always look at the $1.99 value cards first to see if any of them are good enough.
 I like to think I’m honoring her by being frugal.
-But it’s not enough to by a card, or to buy flowers, or a gift, or make a phone call.
+But it’s not enough to buy a card, or to buy flowers, or a gift, or make a phone call.
 The Bible gives us instructions on how to honor our parents.

 The ways that we honor our parents change with time.
-It depends what stage of life you’re in.
+It depends on what stage of life you’re in.
 No matter what stage of life you’re in, you’re called to honor your parents.
 How can you and I honor our parents?

 At our youngest ages, we’re called to obey our parents.
-Ephesians 6:1 says, “Children, obey your parents because you belong to the Lord, for this is the right thing to do.”?
-Colossians 3:20 says, “You children must always obey your parents, for this is what pleases the Lord.”?
+Ephesians 6:1 says, “Children, obey your parents because you belong to the Lord, for this is the right thing to do.”
+Colossians 3:20 says, “You children must always obey your parents, for this is what pleases the Lord.”
 To obey means to listen to with intent to understand and obey.
 This isn’t a blank check to do whatever parents say.
 We should never obey our parents if they tell us to do something contrary to God’s Word.
 But children are called to obey their parents, even when they disagree and think that they know better.

 There are some things a child just doesn’t understand.
 That’s why it’s important to submit to their parent’s wisdom.
-One summer evening during a violent thunderstorm a mother was tucking her small boy into bed.
+One summer evening during a violent thunderstorm, a mother was tucking her small boy into bed.
 She was about to turn off the light when he asked with a tremor in his voice, “Mommy, will you sleep with me tonight?”

 The mother smiled and gave him a reassuring hug.
 “I can’t, dear,” she said, “I have to sleep with your daddy.”